Logo light mode the Fabryk

 Because the process of going to a milk bar isn't as straightforward as going to a normal restaurant, here are a few small tips to make your journey as smooth as possible:

-• All of the milk bars that we went to had a menu on the wall.
+• All the milk bars that we went to had a menu on the wall.
 If the price was covered up, it meant that that item was not available, so don't bother ordering it

 • Get ready to Google translate, as the menus are rarely translated into English.
 Nonetheless, I had found that when going to the cash register to order, the person behind the counter was patient and sometimes had a command of English.
-As you can see, we didn't write down a lot of the Polish names for the foods we tried, so if you are adventurous, just point and you should get something delicious
+As you can see, we didn't write down a lot of the Polish names for the foods we tried, so if you are adventurous, just point, and you should get something delicious

 • Do not sit at the table waiting to be served, go to the cash register to order.
 Some places will then immediately prepare your order right then and there, while other places you will have to bring the receipt to the kitchen counter for them to fulfill it.